sinux-l5d/studentbox-doc/content/private/research-methods.md

 gRPC uses [[research/api/protobuf|Protocol Buffers]] as a serialisation format by default, but can use [[research/api/json|JSON]].
 It works by extending the syntax of a `.proto` file.

-We need to define the messages (basic Protobuf structure) that will be exchanged whenever it's a argument or a return value, along with the `services`, that describe the procedures available.
+We need to define the messages (basic Protobuf structure) that will be exchanged whenever it's an argument or a return value, along with the `services`, that describe the procedures available.

-> [!example] Example from tutorial
+> [!example] Example from official tutorial[^grpcio]
 >
 > First the messages:
 > ```protobuf